 If you find that you’ve applied too much rosin, do not attempt to clean the hair.
 Cleaners and oils can ruin the capability of the hair to grab the string and create a clear pitch.
 It’s best to play until the rosin slowly dissipates.

 A few things to consider include: do not grip your bow too tightly, do not add unnecessary pressure to the bow, be sure to rest your little finger on the top of the bow, and keep your entire bowing arm and hand as relaxed as possible.

-Need help finding a violin teacher in your area?
+Looking for a violin teacher near you?
 Find your perfect teacher here!